navkar/Predictions/README.md

 * Electric planes, you cannot fly more than 2 hours in a single flight.
    - For example: It will take 11 days to go from USA to India (ref: United Airlines is aiming to have electric planes flying by 2030)
-   - Free Nuclear energy due to abundance using fusion technology.
+   - Free nuclear energy due to abundance using fusion technology.
+(Nuclear energy is very clean)
+   - A clear sign that electricity replaces oil/gasoline.
    - Decentralised networks of energy distribution.
    - :rocket: New forms of transportation (Pods?) which will replace airline industry.
    - Humans will travel less but travel with more passion when they do.